Paper319/exportsnapmemories/README.md

 # exportsnapmemories
-Updated Python Script To Merge Tag and Organize Snapchat Export (Uses Folders From Zip)
+Updated Python Script To Merge Tag and Organize Snapchat Export (Uses Folders From Zip) NEW Stich.py a script you should run before the main script.
+Run it on your entire large memories folder and it will stich together the videos that need to be.
+(Run it 2-3 times because it misses some sometimes)

 Just a simple python script that I remade into one single script that merges tags and deletes old overlays and organizes into Month (Year) folders.
 Script came from https://github.com/annsopirate/snapchat-memories-organizer